mattermost/docs/source/manage/in-product-notices.rst

 .. note::
   Admin Advisor notices are disabled in v5.35 and later.

 When these notices are triggered, System Admins receive a bot message notification and, for larger instances, a dismissable daily banner with quick access to contact support.
-The notices are triggered based on usage, such as the number of registered users, posts, or channels in your deployment reaching a predefined threshold.
+The notices are triggered based on usage such as the number of registered users, posts, or channels in your deployment reaching a predefined threshold.

 .. image:: ../images/mattermost_admin_advisor_banner.png